 Once THC gets to the liver, it is broken down into metabolites.
-THC-COOH is the metabolite that drug tests screen for, and it is typically stored via fatty tissues.
+THC-COOH is the metabolite that drug tests screen for, and it is typically stored in fatty tissues.
 The bad news is that THC-COOH is stored in fatty tissue all over the body, including body fat, lungs, kidneys, heart, and liver.
-Eventually, tiny amounts are released into the body and removed from the system via fecal matter, urine, and other bodily fluids such as sweat.
+Eventually, tiny amounts are released into the body and removed from the system via primarily fecal matter, but also in urine and other bodily fluids such as sweat.
 For the record, the majority is removed through feces.

-THC-COOH is the metabolite that drug tests screen for, and it is typically stored via fatty tissues throughout the body.
+THC-COOH is the metabolite that drug tests screen for, and it is typically stored in fatty tissues throughout the body.

-The reason why drug tests screen for THC-COOH is because it isn’t eliminated from the body too quickly.
+The reason why drug tests screen for THC-COOH is because it is eliminated from the body slowly.
 The more you use weed, the longer it takes for your system to become clear.
-In a urine test, for example, a heavy marijuana user can carry traces of the metabolite in their system for up to 11 weeks!
+For example, in a urine test, a heavy marijuana user can carry traces of the metabolite in their system for up to 11 weeks!
 In contrast, drugs such as ecstasy, cocaine, and oxycodone are removed from the system within a few days.

 How Does a Saliva Test Work?

 Also known as a ‘cotton swab’ drug test, a saliva screening involves testing for drugs such as marijuana, opiates, ecstasy, PCP, methamphetamine, methadone, and benzodiazepines.
-What happens is that the tester takes a sample of your oral fluid by swabbing the inside of your mouth.
-Unlike an HIV test, a saliva test doesn’t involve swabbing the cheeks, although you may get a swab beneath your tongue.
+The tester takes a sample of your oral fluid by swabbing the inside of your mouth.
+Unlike an oral HIV test, a saliva test doesn’t involve swabbing the cheeks, although you may get a swab beneath your tongue.

 How Long Does THC Stay in Saliva?

 Drug tests look for levels of THC or THC-COOH in the system, measured in nanograms per milliliter (ng/ml).
 While the threshold is 50 ng/ml for a urinalysis, it is just 25 ng/ml for saliva tests in most cases.
-If you’re unlucky, your employer will pay for sophisticated lab testing capable of picking up 0.5 ng/ml, but that’s incredibly unlikely unless you’re in a role that involves handling sensitive information.
+Your employer may pay for sophisticated lab testing capable of picking up 0.5 ng/ml, but that’s incredibly unlikely unless you’re in a role that involves handling sensitive information.

-The bad news is that there is no ‘standardized’ timeframe where THC can be picked up in your saliva.
+The bad news is that there is no ‘standardized’ timeframe where THC can be detected in your saliva.
 If you are a one-time user, it will likely have left your system within 24 hours.
 However, an advanced saliva test can pick up THC for up to three days.
-A study by Lee and Huestis, published in Drug Testing and Analysis, in August 2015, suggested that THC could be found in the saliva tests of chronic marijuana users up to 29 days after their last use!
+A study by Lee and Huestis, published in Drug Testing and Analysis in August 2015, suggested that THC could be found in the saliva tests of chronic marijuana users up to 29 days after their last use.

-If you are extremely paranoid about being caught for weed use via a saliva test, you can purchase saliva tests to use at home.
-We have seen devices capable of providing results in under 12 minutes that detect THC for up to 24 hours after your last smoke, with a cutoff of 25 ng/ml.
+You can purchase saliva tests to use at home.
+We have seen devices capable of providing results in under 12 minutes that detect THC for up to 24 hours after your last smoke, with a 25 ng/ml cutoff.

 If you use CBD, there is no reason to be concerned because drug screenings don’t look for this non-intoxicating cannabinoid.
-Also, there isn’t even a standard method available that’s capable of measuring the level of CBD in the body.
+Also, there isn’t even a standard method available that can measure the level of CBD in the body.
 However, it all depends on the quality of the product you use.

 In the United States, all CBD products must legally have 0.3% THC or less.
-If the CBD you use contains more THC than is legal, there’s a slight chance you could test positive in a saliva test.
-It should go without saying that choosing CBD from a reputable supplier is essential.
+Some isolates have no THC, and those are safest if you have a drug screen coming soon.
+If the CBD you use contains THC, there’s a slight chance you could test positive in a saliva test.

 THC in the Saliva: Factors Affecting Detection Time